-Example: The turn player has a character with the ability "CON If this card would attack, you may choose 1 character in your opponent's back stage, and this card frontal attacks that character as the defending character instead.", while the non-turn player has a character with

-"CON Great Performance (When your opponent attacks, if this card is in the middle position of your center stage and not [REVERSE], your opponent frontal attacks this card instead)" in the middle position of their center stage.
+Example: The turn player has a character with the ability 'I'I If this card would attack, you may choose 1 character in your opponent's back stage, and this card frontal attacks that character as the defending character instead.", while the non-turn player has a character with 'I'I Great Performance (When your opponent attacks, if this card is in the middle position of your center stage and not [REVERSE], your opponent frontal attacks this card instead)" in the middle position of their center stage.
 In this scenario, the replacement effect of the turn player is first applied, followed by the replacement effect of the non-turn player, thus resulting in the turn player's character frontal attacking the non-turn player's character with Great Performance.

-8.10.3.
-If the replacement effect is a choice-type replacement effect ("when ..., (the player) may instead.
-If they does, do ...), if that choice cannot be made, this replacement effect is not applied.

-8.11.
-Final Information

-8.11.1.
-If an effect references a specified card's information and/or State, and if the specified card is moved from one zone to another (except a movement from one stage position to another) due to the effect, that effect references the information and/or State of the card as when that card was last in that zone.
+- 8.10.3.
+If the replacement effect is a choice-type replacement effect ("when ..., (the player) may .... instead.
+If they does, do ...), if that choice cannot be made, this replacement effect is not applied. - 8.11.
+Final Information - 8.11.1.
+If an effect references a specified card's information and/or State, and if the specified card is moved from one zone to another (except a movement from one stage position to another) due to the effect, that effect references the information and/or State of the card as when that card was last in that zone. - 8.11.2.
+If a character in battle performed a movement of zones (including movement from one stage position to another) after an automatic ability was triggered but before that effect resolves, that those characters were battle opponents before that effect resolved is referenced as final information for that effect.